hancheolp/facial_emotion_recognition/README.md

 From images, this model detects locations of faces and recognizes emotions that appear in the face.
 This model is based on Faster R-CNN for object detection.

 # Run
-* Training the model: python train.py
+* Training the model: python train.py (Images should be placed in "data/train/img")
-* Inference: python test.py (Test images should be placed in "data/test/")
+* Inference: python test.py (Images should be placed in "data/test/img")

 # For light-weight model
 * We used the mobilinet_v2 pretrained with imagenet dataset.